geekyinsights/technical-writing/pages/refactor/index.md

 train.head()
 ```

-Insteead of finding out which columns are missing values or the columns types.

-Scikit-learn has a handy method called [make_column_selector](https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_selector.html) which will choose columns of a specific type for you.
+Instead of finding out which columns are missing values or the columns types, Scikit-learn has a handy method called [make_column_selector](https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_selector.html) which will choose columns of a specific type for you.

 ```py
 cat_selector = make_column_selector(dtype_include=object)
 num_selector = make_column_selector(dtype_include=np.number)
 ```

-Next instead of finding the missing values we can just fill it them using an [Ordinal Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) for categorical values.
-We can also use a [Simple Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html#sklearn.impute.SimpleImputer) to replace with the mean in our numerical columns.
+Next, you can just fill it them using an [Ordinal Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) for categorical values.
+You can also use a [Simple Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html#sklearn.impute.SimpleImputer) to replace with the mean in the numerical columns.

 ```py
 cat_processor = OrdinalEncoder(